Mountains are not mountains! Rivers are not rivers! Valleys are not valleys!

 From the perspective of Self-Knowledge, the Hangedman represents the first time the insight into our True Nature occurs.
 It is called Enlightenment in some traditions, or Awakening in others.
 It is a moment of Recognition or Revelation.

 The Hangedman has one central meaning: it represents the understanding that the ego as a creator of experience is non-existent.
 The mover of the universe is not personal, never was and never will be.
 The person as the agent creator of experience is a figment of imagination.

-Along that line, the Hangedman embodies the understanding expressed in the Christian tradition as: “Thy Will be Done”.
+Along those lines, the Hangedman embodies the understanding expressed in the Christian tradition: “Thy Will be Done”.
 There is no individual personal will, in reality; there is only God’s will.
 And there is no separation between Self and God.
 That is the insight.